bertiooo/Bertiooo.Traversal/README.md

 node.Traverse(action); // per default depth first traversal node.Traverse(action, TraversalMode.BreadthFirst);

+IComparer<Node> customComparer = new CustomComparer();
+node.Traverse(action, comparer);

 ICandidateSelector<Node> customSelector = new CustomCandidateSelector();
 node.Traverse(action, customSelector);
 ```
-See [How to implement a custom candidate selector](https://github.com/bertiooo/Bertiooo.Traversal/wiki/How-to-implement-a-custom-candidate-selector) for more details about how to influence the order in which the nodes will be traversed.
+See [How to change the traversal order](https://github.com/bertiooo/Bertiooo.Traversal/wiki/How-to-change-the-traversal-order) for more details about how to influence the order in which the nodes will be traversed.
 ```
 CancellationToken token;
 await node.TraverseAsync(action, cancellationToken: token);